os-computational-economics/ai4edu-ios/ai4edu/readme.md

 Final project for **CSDS 392 – App Development for iOS**
 **Team Members:** Ruilin Jin, Teddy Bryant

 [AI4EDU](https://dashboard.ai4edu.io/) is an application designed to provide AI-powered educational assistance through interactive chat and customizable agent interactions.
-This project focuses on building the iOS version of the platform.
+This project focuses on developing the iOS version, which offers basic chat functionality for students.

+**IMPORTANT :**

+To create a new workspace, please contact system admin or Professor Sining Wang at `sxw924@case.edu`.

+To create or modify an agent, use the web-based version of the platform at the link above.

 ---